-The University of South Florida's Leadership Studies Program develops students into knowledgeable, capable, and ethical leaders who are inspired and prepared to address complex challenges and affect positive change in their personal lives, organizations, communities, the nation and the world.
+The University of South Florida’s Leadership Studies Program will seek to develop students into knowledgeable, capable, and ethical leaders who are inspired and prepared to effectively engage the complex challenges of leadership and affect positive change in their personal lives, organizations, communities, the nation and the world.

-The University of South Florida's Leadership Studies Program provides intentional and rigorous academic courses that educate students on the cross-disciplinary understanding and applicability of leadership in an increasingly complex world.
+The University of South Florida’s Leadership Studies Program provides intentional and rigorous academic courses that educate students in a cross-disciplinary understanding of leadership.
 This is achieved through a diverse, relevant, and comprehensive curriculum emphasizing active-collaborative learning, self-reflection and critical thinking.

 **The minor is offered through Undergraduate Studies & the Center for Leadership & Civic Engagement**